SivaramKanagaraj/DataZymes-Pre-Interview-Python-/README.md

 # Files in Repository:

-Python code of New Jersey:  Datazymes Sivaram K New Jersey.ipynb Python Code of Texas : Datazymes Sivaram K Texas.ipynb

-and HTML file.
+Python code of New Jersey:  Datazymes Sivaram K New Jersey.ipynb, Python Code of Texas : Datazymes Sivaram K Texas.ipynb and HTML file.